mit-cml/yrtoolkit/AI/tutorials/alexa-helloworld.md

 ![Send updates](../images/alexa-helloworld/send_updates.png){:.enlargeImage}

 You should get a pop-up at the top of your browser that says “Skill updated successfully on Amazon”.
-Click OK to continue
+Click OK to continue.

 ![Amazon notification](../images/alexa-helloworld/update_done.png){:.enlargeImage}

 ## Define the Endpoint Function

-Now that we have defined the Interaction Model and updated Alexa, we need to define the brain.
+Now that we have defined the Interaction Model and updated Alexa, we need to define the "brain" of the Alexa skill.
 Our skill can now recognize whenever we want it to “SayHelloWorld,” but it doesn’t know what to do or how to handle it.
 To make the response, we need to define the **Endpoint Function**, the brain of our Skill.
-To begin with, let’s navigate back to the Blocks view.
+To begin, let’s navigate back to the Blocks view.

 ![Switch to blocks editor](../images/alexa-helloworld/goto_blocks.png){:.enlargeImage}